bit34/Bit34-TimeManager/README.md

-# Update Manager Library for Unity
+# Bit34 - Schedule Manager Library

-This is a minimal delayed call library for Unity.
+This is a minimal library for scheduled callbacks.

 ## Features

-- Call once on next frame
+- Add callbacks to be called every application tick
-- Call on every frame
+- Add callbacks to be called after given interval
-- Call with delay
+- Auto remove callbacks after given call count
-- Call once with delay
+- Pause, resume and remove callback individualy or by their owner key